 "I am not worried about it.
 He can go on any track.

-"He used to take his races quite hard but I would say he has hardly lost a kilo after the King George and he looks great already."
+"He used to take his races quite hard but I would say he has hardly lost a kilo after the King George."

-Cobden suggests he finds it 'quite funny' how his detractors pick holes in Bravemansgame despite his achievements and, in regards to stamina, points to his very wide trip around Kempton on Boxing Day as being indicative that he will stay three-miles-and-two-furlongs as he covered plenty of extra ground that afternoon.
+Pre-Cheltenham, Cobden suggested he found it 'quite funny' how his detractors pick holes in Bravemansgame despite his achievements and, in regards to stamina, points to his very wide trip around Kempton on Boxing Day as being indicative that he will stay three-miles-and-two-furlongs as he covered plenty extra ground that afternoon.

 That confidence was well-founded as Bravemansgame ran a Gold Cup blinder in giving favourite Galopin Des Champs a proper race.

 The big duo went clear heading to the second last fence and both produced outstanding jumps in the home straight, before Paul Townend's partner exerted control on the level for a seven-length win.